 CTE Counselor Ann Dorado Office GT 111 Phone 455-0652 adorado@hawaii.edu The student who successfully completes the prescribed courses in the Culinary Arts curriculum will be awarded an Associate in Science Degree, a Certificate of Achievement or a Certificate of Competence.
 The time to complete the certificates or the degree varies from one to four semesters.
 Cost of cutlery, books and uniforms is approximately \$500 for the beginning student.
-In order to obtain a culinary arts certificate or degree, students must pass all required culinary arts (CULN) courses with a grade of "C" or better.
+In order to obtain a culinary arts certificate or degree, students must pass all required culinary arts (CULN) courses with a grade of C or better.

 AA, AS, and AAS degrees and ASCs and CAs require a cumulative 2.0 GPR or better for all courses used to meet the degree or certificate requirements.
+Transfer coursework is not calculated into the GPR.